1stjavawizard/visualcrypto/README.md

 - **Database**: Utilizes a scalable and reliable database (e.g., Amazon DynamoDB) to store user data, transaction history, sentiment analysis results.

+## Running the Application
+cd "Frontend of website"
+launch the index.html on the browser

 ## Conclusion
 The cryptocurrency exchange website integrates cutting-edge technologies to deliver a robust and feature-rich trading platform.
 By leveraging machine learning for sentiment analysis, serverless architecture with AWS Lambda functions, and a scalable database, the platform empowers users with valuable insights and seamless trading experiences.

-## Running the application
-cd "Frontend of website"
-launch the index.html on the browser

 #THANKS YOU!!!